syrmaplibpos/Data-Science_C-JHU/Course1.md

 Quantitative variables: Measurements or information about quantities or numerical items, described by numbers and are measured on a continuous, ordered scale

 * The relationship between data and your question and emphasize the importance of question-first strategies.
 You could have all the data you could ever hope for, but if you don’t have a question to start, the data is useless.

+##### Practice Quiz
+1.Question 1
+Which of these is an example of a quantitative variable?

+clothing brand, genre, birthplace

+occupation, height, gender

+age, weight, height &check;

+2.Question 2

+Quantitative variables are measured on ordered, continuous scales.

+True &check;

+False

+3.Question 3

+What is the most important thing in Data Science?

+Statistical inference

+Using the right software

+The question you are trying to answer &check;

 #### Getting help
 * forums